bioinfo-pf-curie/mpiSORT/README.md

 16) Options
 ----------

-the -q option is for quality filtering. the -n for sorting by name
+the -q option is for quality filtering. <br />
+the -n for sorting by name <br />

 17) Improvements
 ---------------